 - Keep it short and easy to remember, pronounce and spell

-- Use blog name generators like SmartWP’s Domain Name Generator if you’re stuck
+- Use domain name generators (like SmartWP’s Name Generator) if you’re stuck

-- Use your own name or a combination of your names
+- Use your own name, nickname or a combination of your names (like Vegan Anj)

 Even if you’re not quite sure what to name your food blog yet, let’s keep moving—you can always settle on a name later.